The Board Of Examiners

 Sharanne graduated from the University of Sydney in 1989.
 She completed a residency in Equine Medicine and Surgery at the University of Queensland, a PhD on equine pleuropneumonia at the University of Sydney, and survived 12 great years in Perth, which included stints in private equine practice as well as clinical, research and teaching positions at Murdoch University.
 Since 2006 she has been teaching at Charles Sturt University, where she is an Associate Professor in Equine Medicine and currently coordinates final year clinical placements.
 Sharanne became a Fellow of the College in Equine Medicine in 2009, and has examined at Membership and Fellowship levels in equine medicine and veterinary physiology.
 Her veterinary interests have mostly centred on equine medicine – particularly respiratory diseases and neonatology, but she is also interested in teaching and learning, particularly how this can be done to best facilitate the transition from student to practice and other workplaces.

-Dr Peter Bennett, Assistant Chief Examiner (Training and Credentials)
+Dr Katherine Briscoe, Assistant Chief Examiner (Training and Credentials)

 Dr Steven Atkinson